C4ptainCrunch/thesis/source/index.rst

 Monte Carlo Tree Search
 ~~~~~~~~~~~~~~~

 As Awale can be represented as an MDP, we could be tempted to use the usual framework of Q-Learning [Cite XXX] to find the best policy to maximise our reward.
-But as the state space is huge, this is computationally difficult or even impossible in memory and time constrained cases.
+But since the state space is huge, this is computationally difficult or even impossible in memory and time constrained cases.
 To overcome this computational problem, the MCTS method constructs only a part of game the tree by sampling and tries to estimate the chance of winning based on this information.

 Algorithm